A tale of two Japanese drugs in tests to fight COVID-19

 Ono launched camostat, known commercially in Japan as Foipan, as a treatment for chronic pancreatitis in 1985 and postoperative reflux esophagitis in 1994.
 The company is now supplying the drug for COVID-19 studies in Japan and overseas, according to spokesman Yukio Tani.
 Itzchak Levy at the Sheba Medical Center in Israel launched a self-funded camostat trial in April.
 "Up to now we recruited 14 patients and look forward to further recruitment," Levy said.

-Another trial being carried out at the University of Kentucky is testing whether camostat can inhibit the virus's preferred pathway into human cells, and with hydroxychloroquine – the malaria drug touted by Trump -- also block the back door, boosting the treatment's effectiveness.
-Existing science behind camostat's mechanism of action and tolerance in patients "is why we were enthusiastic about its potential," said Elijah Kakani, an assistant professor at the university involved in the research.
+Other clinical trials are testing whether camostat can inhibit the virus's preferred pathway into human cells, and with hydroxychloroquine – the malaria drug touted by Trump - also block the back door, boosting the treatment's effectiveness.
+Existing science behind camostat's mechanism of action and tolerance in patients "is why we were enthusiastic about its potential," said Elijah Kakani, who is conducting a clinical trial on camostat alone at the University of Kentucky.
 "However, at this point we need to temper our enthusiasm and be objective in our evaluation of this medication for the problem at hand."
 (Additional reporting by Sangmi Cha in Seoul; Editing by Elyse Tanouye and Carmel Crimmins)

 - READ MORE ON: